cammckinnon/Parenthetic/README.markdown

 ##Standard Library

-Parenthetic has a built-in standard library that is available by default (no includes/library imports necessary).
-Each list item contains the name of the feature, and how to pass in arguments (if applicable), followed by the parenthesis sequence for the symbol.
+Parenthetic has a built-in standard library that is available by default (no includes/library imports necessary):

 ###define
 Symbol: ```()()```

-For details on **define** and its usage, see Syntax->Symbols in this document.
+For details on **define** and its usage, see the Syntax->Symbols section above.

 ###multiply, divide, subtract, add
 These math operations can be performed on one or more numbers.
 Here are their symbols: